DON KIMES, Artistic Director

 Italian artist Rossella Vasta was born in Palermo, Sicily.
 She received her masters degree in philosophy at the University of Perugia (est. 1308), and has exhibited widely in Italy and abroad, including solo shows at the Spoleto Festival, as well as galleries in Poland, Munich, Rome, Todi, Perugia, Washington, DC, Chautauqua, NY, Milwaukee, Tokyo and others.
 Rossella has been honored as Academic of Merit at the Academia di Belle Arte Pietro Vanucci (the Academy of Fine Arts in Perugia, where Perugino taught the young Raphael more than 400 years ago).
 In 2003 she received first prize at the Florence International Biennial.

-She is currently on the Board of Directors of the Academy of Fine Arts in Perugia and In 2012 she received an Honorary Doctorate of Humane Letters from Cardinal Stritch University.
+She has served on the Board of Directors of the Academy of Fine Arts in Perugia and is currently on the Board of New Art Examiner/Art Lantern magazine (London and Washington, DC).
+In 2012 she received an Honorary Doctorate of Humane Letters from Cardinal Stritch University.
 Since 2007 Vasta has collaborated annually with Jacquelyn Buglisi and Dance/NYC to present 9/11: Table of Silence.
 Participants include professional dancers as well as students from Buglisi Dance Theatre, Ballet Hispanico, Dance Theatre of Harlem, The Juilliard School, The Ailey School, the Martha Graham Company, National Dance Institute, Steps on Broadway, and Peridance, among others.
 This global tribute has been seen in 82+ countries via live stream.
 It takes place every September 11th in the Josie Robertson Plaza at Lincoln Center.
 It has also been performed at the Piazza San Rufino in Assisi, Italy; and at the Pan Am Flight 103 Remembrance Wall at Syracuse University.